 If you are selecting lab cabinets, you are likely in the midst of learning or reacquainting yourself with all there is to know about the necessary components of a lab.
 In your search, you will come across recommendations for different types of laboratory casework, along with a variety of other laboratory furniture and equipment.

 At OnePointe Solutions, we design, build and install high-quality lab furniture made to fit the exact specifications of your lab.
-Our design team can help guide you through the process of selecting the perfect laboratory casework solution, help you choose additional features and accessories, and make recommendations for the best materials for your particular application.
+Our laboratory design team can help guide you through the process of selecting the perfect laboratory cabinet solution, help you choose additional features and accessories, and make recommendations for the best materials for your particular application.

 In this guide, we will cover a few of the key points related to selecting laboratory casework, and share some of our knowledge of laboratory design.